Azure/devops-governance/README.md

 Note: At time of this writing there is [no REST API (v6) for Key Vault Integration](https://docs.microsoft.com/en-us/rest/api/azure/devops/distributedtask/variablegroups/add?view=azure-devops-rest-6.0).
 Therefore it must be [configured manually](https://docs.microsoft.com/en-us/azure/devops/pipelines/release/azure-key-vault?view=azure-devops).

-### Azure Resources (ARM)

-#### Resource Groups aka Environment
+### Azure Resource Groups as "Environments"

-N.B.
-Each resource group is intended to be a logical and security boundary, i.e. "environment".
-In practice per [Cloud Adoption Framework](https://docs.microsoft.com/en-us/azure/cloud-adoption-framework), these boundaries [should be Azure Subscriptions, not Resource Groups](https://docs.microsoft.com/en-us/azure/cloud-adoption-framework/govern/guides/standard/#governance-best-practices).
+To reduce complexity for CI/CD automation of _this_ open source repository, this project uses resource groups as a logical and security boundary for deployments.

 - `fruits-dev-rg`
 - `fruits-prod-rg`